dawidl022/go-const-generics/projects/go-generic-array-sizes/proposal/issue.md

-The new proposal differs in that it introduces an explicit numerical "const" type parameter, and restricts the kinds of expressions that can be used to instantiate a const type parameter to existing constant expressions, and lone "const" type parameters, in the [same fashion as Rust](https://blog.rust-lang.org/2021/02/26/const-generics-mvp-beta.html#no-complex-generic-expressions-in-const-arguments).
+The new proposal differs in that it introduces an explicit numerical "const" type parameter, and restricts the kinds of expressions that can be used to instantiate a const type parameter to existing constant expressions evaluating to non-negative integers, and lone "const" type parameters, in the [same fashion as Rust](https://blog.rust-lang.org/2021/02/26/const-generics-mvp-beta.html#no-complex-generic-expressions-in-const-arguments).

 Having this restriction in place limits the problems const generics can solve,